 Members of the Public (i.e., including individuals who are current federal employees who are providing the information in their "personal" capacity (unrelated to federal work/employment).
 All of the following are members of the public.
-Please check relevant boxes (based on the context of collection and use in this system) for

-relevant to the purpose for collecting and using the information):
+Please check relevant boxes (based on the context of collection and use in this system) for members of the public whose information is maintained in the system (only check if relevant to the purpose for collecting and using the information):

-a. ⊠ Members of the general public (current association with the federal

-government, if any, is irrelevant to the collection and use of the

-information by the system or project).

-b. ☐ Retired federal employees.

-c.
-Former Fiscal Service employees.
+b. ☐ Members of the general public (current association with the federal government, if any, is irrelevant to the collection and use of the information by the system or project). ☐ Retired federal employees. ☐ Former Fiscal Service employees.

-d.
-Federal contractors, grantees, interns, detailees etc.
+☐ Federal contractors, grantees, interns, detailees etc.

-e.
-Federal job applicants.
+e. ☐ Federal job applicants.

-f. \square Other: [Explain here].
+f. ☐ Other: [Explain here].

+1. other.
+[Explain here].
-2. Current Federal Employees, Interns, and Detailees

-☐ Current Federal employees providing information in their capacity as federal

-employees (for example, PII collected using OPM, Treasury, or Fiscal Service

-forms related to employment with the federal government)
+2. Cur emp form a) nt Federal Employees, Interns, and Detailees rent Federal employees providing information in their capacity as federal ployees (for example, PII collected using OPM, Treasury, or Fiscal Service ms related to employment with the federal government) Interns.
+Detailees.

-a) \square Interns.

-b) \square Detailees.
+, ☑ Other employment-related positions.

-c) \square Other employment-related positions.
+C) Other employment-related positions.

-3. Treasury Bureaus (including Departmental Offices)
+3. Treasu ry Bureaus (including Departmental Offices)

-☐ Other Treasury Bureaus.
+er Treasury Bureaus.

-4. Other Federal Agencies
+4. Federal Agencies

-☐ Other federal agencies.
+☐ Oth er federal agencies.

-5. State and Local Agencies

-☐ State and local agencies.
+5. and Local Agencies te and local agencies.

-6. Private Sector

-☐ Private sector organizations (for example, banks and financial organizations, data brokers or other commercial sources).
+6. e Sector vate sector organizations (for example, banks and financial organizations,

-7. Other Sources

-\Box Other sources not covered above (for example, foreign governments).
+data a brokers or other commercial sources).